How Local Processing Works

 Try the tools

-Open a tool, load a local file, and see the workflow in practice.
+Open a tool, load a local file, and see how it behaves.